gravitas-ai-admin/gravitas-ai-llm-rag-system/README.md

-# 🤖 TINA LLM RAG Chatbot
+# 🤖 LLM RAG Chatbot

 ## 📌 Overview
 The **LLM RAG Chatbot** is an AI-powered conversational assistant that leverages **Retrieval-Augmented Generation (RAG)** to provide intelligent, context-aware responses.
 It utilizes: